byronka/minum/README.md

 ```

 The Minum database keeps its data and processing primarily in memory but persists to the disk.
+Data is only _read_ from disk at startup.

 There are pros and cons to this design choice: on the upside, it's very fast and the data
 stays strongly typed.
+On the downside, there could be concerns about durability, and an ill-considered
-On the downside, if you're not careful you could end up using
+application design could end up using too much memory.

-a lot of memory.
-For certain designs, this is a suitable design constraint.
-On the [Memoria
-project](https://github.com/byronka/memoria_project/), the only data stored in the database is the "lean" information - user tables,
-sessions, primary data.
-Anything beyond the basics is stored in files and read from the disk
-as needed, with some caching to improve performance.
+On the [Memoria project](https://github.com/byronka/memoria_project/), the risks and benefits were carefully considered, and so far it
+has worked well.
+However, if the constraints were different, it might not make sense.
+For example,
+if the value of the data was higher, or the environment likely to periodically fail, it _might_ make sense to choose
+a different database.

-Obviously this won't work for all situations, and users are free to pick any other database
+Users are free to pick any other database they desire (See "Alternate database" project above for an
-they desire (See "Alternate database" project above for an example project using a third-party
+example project using a third-party database).
-database).
-That said, the aforementioned will work for many common situations and for prototypes,
-particularly if expectations are adjusted for what to store in the database.

 <hr>